Geography with Goudge: Coronavirus Deaths

 (KMAland) -- Dr. Ted Goudge, a Shenandoah native and Associate Professor of Geography at Northwest Missouri State University, has released his latest geography map.

 This week’s Covid-19 map, based on the Johns Hopkins (CSSE) data displays the number of deaths in each state divided by the population (deaths per capita).
 The pattern is very similar to previous maps.
-The states in the highest category, account for 75% of the deaths.
-Midwest and Upper Plains states remain low but have increased gradually over the past two months.
-The average number of deaths/cases is 2.63% in these states compared to 6.04% for the nation and 6.77% for the world.
+The states in the highest category, account for 74% of the deaths.
+Midwest and Upper Plains states remain low but continue their gradual increase.
+The average number of deaths/cases is 2.68% in these states compared to 6.00% for the nation and 6.50% for the world.